GoogleCloudPlatform/cloud-hackathons/hacks/cloud-run/README.md

 ### Success Criteria

-- The app can run locally
+- The app can run locally (without containers)
 - The app is successfully deployed to Cloud Run
 - The tests in `run.test.js` are all passing
 - The only code change made is to show the *Team Name* in the welcome message